gaba-dev-1/TFT-Assets/README.md

 -----

 Those collections are used in our affiliated Teamfight Tactics helper app.
+Please not that we aggregated all of them but don't own their copyright and not endorsed by Riot therefore you must refer to their TOS.

 MetaForge - Tools for Tacticians:
 - Meta overview with tier lists and highlights.